mayureshw/vivadotools/README.md

     - For ModelSim to work you may need to install package libxft2:i386 manually.

 - Check out quartools package in a suitable directory.
 Again, it is not required to be in the same login where you normally work.
 It's better to keep it under at least a different path from your work directories.
-Set the environment variable QUARTOOLSDIR pointing to the root directory of the package.
+Set the environment variable VIVADOTOOLSDIR pointing to the root directory of the package.
 For example, if the package was cloned in $HOME/programs, you may want to add something like following to your shell's rc file:

-    - export QUARTOOLSDIR=$HOME/programs/quartools
+    - export VIVADOTOOLSDIR=$HOME/programs/quartools

 # Usage